 Partners like the African American Health Board, Central District Forum for Art & Ideas, Gathering Roots, LANGSTON, Native Kut, Pacific Islander Cultural Association, Tubman Center for Health and Freedom, UTOPIA, and A Sacred Passing stepped into action to help communities get resources and information.

 Many local community-led responses used art as an important way to respond to COVID.
-Native and Pacific Islander communities, for example, did groundbreaking work that shows how Indigenous Sovereignty and civic leadership just might be a missing part of the puzzle of addressing the inequities of COVID.
+Native and Pacific Islander communities, for example, did groundbreaking work that showed how Indigenous Sovereignty and civic leadership just might be a missing part of the puzzle of addressing the inequities of COVID.

 Both Pacific Islander Community Association and UTOPIA turned to cultural work, language inclusivity, storytelling, song and dance to protect their communities.
 Their leadership efforts have resulted in high vaccination rates among Pacific Islander communities.
 Their leadership efforts resulted in high vaccination rates among Pacific Islander communities.

 Art Club vs. COVID

 Art Club — a project at Solid Ground’s Sand Point Housing to nurture strength and confidence in young leaders — did a unique virtual art workshop with local teaching artists Dakota Camacho, Jerell Davis, Nikki Etienne, and Romsom Bustillo to support children and youth during the spring lockdown.

 The SOUL Clinics, spearheaded by the African American Health Board, showed how BIPOC mutual aid organizers teamed up to uplift well-being and also to make vaccines more accessible to communities of color.

 Lead partners: Harborview Medical Center, African American Health Board, SOUL Clinics, Gathering Roots, A Sacred Passing